hennamusick/selenium-java-maven/PRESENTATION.md

 #### Q: Why use Page Object Model instead of writing tests directly?
 **A:** POM separates test logic from page structure.
 When the UI changes (button ID, CSS selector), you only update the page class - tests remain untouched.
 With 46 tests, this saves massive maintenance time.

-#### Q: What's the difference between WebDriverWait and FluentWait?
+#### Q: What's the difference between Explicit Waits, WebDriverWait, and FluentWait?
-**A:** WebDriverWait is a specialized FluentWait.
-FluentWait is more flexible:
+**A:**
+- **Explicit Wait**: The concept of waiting for specific conditions (not global like implicit waits)
+- **WebDriverWait**: Selenium's implementation of explicit waits - most common, easy to use
+- **FluentWait**: Advanced explicit wait with more control:
   - Custom timeout and polling intervals
   - Can ignore specific exceptions
   - Works with any type, not just WebDriver
-- We use FluentWait for advanced scenarios like page load detection
+  - We use it for complex scenarios (page load detection, window counts)

+**Framework Strategy:**
+- Use **WebDriverWait** (explicit waits) for element interactions (90% of cases)
+- Use **FluentWait** for advanced scenarios like `document.readyState` polling, window counts, stale element handling (10% of cases)

 #### Q: Why SoftAssert instead of regular Assert?
 **A:** SoftAssert collects all failures and reports them together.
 With regular Assert, the test stops at the first failure.
 SoftAssert helps us see ALL issues in one test run - huge time saver for debugging.

 #### Q: How do you handle flaky tests?
 **A:**
+1. Use explicit waits (WebDriverWait) for all element interactions
-1. Replace Thread.sleep with intelligent waits (FluentWait)
+2. Replace Thread.sleep with intelligent waits (FluentWait for complex scenarios)
-2. Use proper wait conditions (element clickable, visible, etc.)
+3. Use proper wait conditions (element clickable, visible, present)
-3. Handle stale element exceptions with retry logic
+4. Handle stale element exceptions with retry logic (FluentWait)
-4. Ensure test independence (each test starts fresh)
+5. Ensure test independence (each test starts fresh)
-5. Use test isolation (no shared state between tests)
+6. Use test isolation (no shared state between tests)

 #### Q: Why abstract class for BasePage instead of interface?
 **A:** Abstract class allows: